-The Office of Student Success covers the costs of ProctorU when students create an account linked with their UARK email account.
-Use https://www.proctoru.com/portal/uark when creating your new account.
+The Office of Student Success may cover the costs of ProctorU when students create an account linked with their UARK email, otherwise there may be a fee for each proctored attempt.

 You will have to schedule a proctoring session BEFORE you begin the assessment.

-For our virtual proctoring option, please watch Get Started with ProctorU for an overview of the online proctoring experience.
+You may watch Get Started with ProctorU for an overview of the online proctoring experience.

-- Log-in to ProctorU
+- Log-in to ProctorU through the UARK Portal

 - Click the button that says "Schedule New Session"